Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 - Some use cases require accurate correction of individual genes, such as for detecting DE genes between specific biological conditions or for identifying markers of individual cell populations.
-On the other hand, other applications require only mitigating the largest AGE differences to reduce the biases within cell representations, such as for cell clustering or classification and data integration.
+On the other hand, certain applications require only mitigating the largest AGE differences to reduce the biases within cell representations, such as for cell clustering or data integration.
 - Some analyses are performed on a per-batch level, meaning that AGE correction must be truthful and comparable across cells within a batch.
 However, many analyses include multiple batches, which means that AGE